Mortgage Contracts and Underwater Default

 Having stated the model, we next define the contract/option values as the value functions of corresponding optimal stopping problems.
-For $i\in\cbra{F,A,P}$, recall that $c^{i}$ is the cash flow rate, and $\B^i$ the prepayment amount (remaining balance plus penalty) should prepayment occur.
+For $i\in\cbra{F,A,P}$, recall that $c^{i}$ is the cash flow rate, and $\B^i$ the prepayment amount (remaining balance plus possible penalty) should prepayment occur.
 Let us consider a time $t\geq 0$ and assume that neither prepayment nor default has occurred by $t$.
-Consistent with the previous section's discussion and as $H$ is a Markov process, the bank assigns the contract a value of
+Consistent with the previous section's discussion, the bank assigns the contract a value of

 where we used the independence of $W$ and $\tau_{to}$, and that the latter is exponentially distributed.
 Above, the infimum is taken with respect to $\filt^W$ stopping times exceeding $t$.
 Therefore, on the set $\cbra{\tau_{t0} > t, H_t = h}$ and using the Markov property for $H$, the bank assigns the contract the value $V^i_t = V^I(t,h)$ where

 for $h>0$ and where we have written $\espalt{}{t,h}{\cdot}$ for $\condexpv{}{}{\cdot}{H_t=h}$.
-The last equality (i.e., time-independence of $V^i$) follows from the fact that $H$ is time-homogeneous and $T=\infty$, and hence $V^i$ is time-independent.
+The last equality (i.e., time-independence of $V^i$) follows from \eqref{E:perpetual} and the time-homogeneity of $H$.
 Recall that we assumed $H_0=1$ when defining the contracts, hence when $t=0$ we are interested in the value of $V^i(0,h)$ at $h=1$ only.
 But for $t>0$, the house price can take any value $h>0$ and, in what follows, we will analyze the behavior of the mapping $h\mapsto V^i (t,h)$.
-To understand the above formula, in particular the role played by turnover, note that for a given termination time $\tau$, the expectation is simply the arbitrage-free price for the cash flow $c^i + \lambda \min\bra{H,\B^i}$ until $\tau$, followed by a lump-sum payment of $\min\bra{H_\tau,\B^i_\tau}$ at $\tau$, provided we discount at the higher rate $r+\lambda$.
+To understand the above formula, in particular the role played by turnover, note that for a given termination time $\tau$, the expectation is the arbitrage-free price for the cash flow $c^i + \lambda \min\bra{H,\B^i}$ until $\tau$, followed by a lump-sum payment of $\min\bra{H_\tau,\B^i_\tau}$ at $\tau$, provided we discount at the higher rate $r+\lambda$.